This is our in-depth answer to “how long do sleeping bags last?”

-Well, the waterfowl have a special gland called the preen gland located near their tail.
+Well, waterfowl have a special gland called the preen gland, located near their tail.
 The birds rub the oil secreted from the gland all over their outer feathers to make them waterproof.

 Thankfully, you can restore the warmth rating of the fibers in a few simple steps.
 Here are some steps you can take.

 - Don’t store your bag in tight spaces for long periods.
 Both down and synthetic fibers have a limit to their resilience and can lose shape with prolonged compression.
 Using a roomier sack will help the fibers to breathe and remain fluffy.